Currently in Auckland, NZ filming GRAFTED Feature Film

 Tracey Henton is an expressive visual storyteller across film, commercial, television and editorial, with an impeccable skill-set that spans beauty, spfx, period and contemporary work.
 She is a thoughtful department head with well-honed instincts for creating nuanced characters, nurturing a flow of creativity between departments, and establishing a calm, happy trailer where talent can relax into their role prep.

 Her passion and drive come from a deep study of art and design, coupled with a belief in the power of make-up craft to tell the story of a character in a very real yet unseen way.
-Tracey’s secret weapons on set are her free-spirited nature, egalitarian attitude and pragmatism - all gifts from her New Zealand upbringing.
+Tracey’s secret weapons on set are her free-spirited nature, egalitarian attitude and pragmatism, combined with an ability for finding unique solutions and managing resources.

-From Tracey - “I see the world in colors, where people see dirty slush in the gutters of New York after the first snow melt, I see a perfectly executed grey scale, the dying grass of the LA summer to me is a beautifully rendered impressiont’s palette riffing on the warming tones of the sun”
+“I see the world in colors, where people see dirty slush in the gutters of New York after the first snow melt, I see a perfectly executed grey scale, the dying grass of the LA summer to me is a beautifully rendered impressionist palette riffing on the warming tones of the sun”

 Tracey’s passion and expertise best intersect where she is able to lead a team that is telling a complete story, whether it be a 90 minute independent feature or a 30 second commercial.
 Her skills truly come to the fore when she can invest in collaborative story-telling with an interesting arc and unique characters, feeding off the passion of creative contemporaries and really flexing her design muscles.
 Independent films and well crafted dramas offer the ripest ground for this, and leading an independent and passionate make-up/hair crew is Tracey’s happy place.